What drugs can our dog detect?

 No. Snyders K-9 Scent Detection is a privately held business offering confidential, non-invasive detection services.

-What is the reliability of your service?Copyright © 2012 - 2021 Narc Doggie.
+What is the reliability of your service?Copyright © 2012 - 2022 Narc Doggie: Midwest Drug Dog Scent Detection Service.
 All rights reserved.

 The search is a "snapshot in time," meaning we cannot guarantee you that drugs were not present last week or won't turn up next weekend.
 A detection dog search can only discover what it currently present.
 Our dogs are trained to alert on the odor of narcotics which includes residual (lingering odor found on clothing or anything tainted hands have come touched).
 We do know children are less likely to take drugs to school-they have limited hiding places and often feel their rooms are "off limits."
 If they are active with drugs, most likely they will hide them in their room.